Faraday's law of induction: History

 Lenz's law, formulated by Emil Lenz in 1834, describes "flux through the circuit", and gives the direction of the induced emf and current resulting from electromagnetic induction (elaborated upon in the examples below).

 The laws of induction of electric currents in mathematical form were established by Franz Ernst Neumann in 1845.
+Wilhelm Eduard Weber also provided a formulation in terms of Weber electrodynamics.